jakebathman/tailwindcss-uk-docs/source/docs/theme.blade.md

 }
 ```

-By default, these colors are inherited by the `backgroundColor`, `textColor`, and `borderColor` core plugins.
+By default, these colours are inherited by the `backgroundColor`, `textColor`, and `borderColor` core plugins.

-To learn more, see the [color customization documentation](/docs/colors).
+To learn more, see the [colour customization documentation](/docs/colours).

 ### Spacing

-The `spacing` key allows you to customize the global spacing and sizing scale for your project.
+The `spacing` key allows you to customise the global spacing and sizing scale for your project.

 ```js
 // tailwind.config.js